 During the colder months, it’s important to change your dog’s bath patterns because dogs take longer to dry off in cold weather.
 Therefore, bathe your dog indoors, giving shorter and fewer baths with warms water.
 Also, ensure you dry him as quickly as possible, and don’t let him out until he is completely dry.

 Groom your dog appropriately

 It would be best if you always kept your dog groomed, but you have to avoid shaving or trimming your dog’s hair in this period because the hair coat is his source of warmth.
 However, it’s important to maintain a good grooming regime.
 Brush the coat and comb out the knots regularly.

 Provide appropriate shelter for your dog

-It’s better for your dog to remain indoors throughout winter to ensure he doesn’t get cold.
+Your dog should remain indoors throughout winter to ensure he doesn’t get cold.
 If you have an outside dog, make sure that you provide a good shelter and bedding inside the shelter.
 The kennel should be raised at least four inches above the ground and have a sloped roof, adequate insulation, and enough heating.

 Avoid exposure to toxins